ekuecks/Ethno50B/final_notes.md

     - Adapted harmonies from Impressionist Classical composers
         * larger chords (4,5+ notes)
     - "Nardis"
+    - "All of you" from our listening list
 14. McCoy Tyner (Piano/Composer/Leader, 1938-Present)
     - Still playing
     - One of the most influential piano players of the 21st century